 The mass media and Your Friendly Neighborhood Amoeba have always had a difficult relationship.
 Especially the visual media: movies and television.
 Television!
 The “Plunderer’s March” from Mr. Magoo’s Christmas Carol would send him under the couch.
 Every time.
 And would then be the stuff of nightmares for weeks on end.
 Alternating with the ones featuring bells and sirens that tolled imminent nuclear destruction.
 (Alarm clocks in YFNA’s bedroom had [ahem] alarmingly short lifespans.)
 Yeah, the first date was rocky, and despite Bullwinkle’s best efforts, things went downhill from there.
 And when the thug plugged the other guy in the eye, through his glasses, near the end of The Godfather, it was o-ver!
 YFNA already had enough trouble with anxiety attacks without paying billionaires to induce more!

 And then there was this commercial!
 Painful to the Amoeba in 1965, and even more painfully apt 50 years later … You may very well know the one, dear reader, even if you’re a twentysomething and found out about it through a Twitter feed or something.
-Oh I’d love to be an Oscar Meyer wiener(**) …
+Oh I’d love to be an Oscar Mayer wiener(**) …

 It begins with a classic case of motivated reasoning.
-The type of reasoning that seeks to justify an already-decided conclusion – in this case, that Oscar Meyer hot dogs ([sigh] “wieners”) are super wonderful and you, the viewer, should run off and buy out the store right now!
+The type of reasoning that seeks to justify an already-decided conclusion – in this case, that Oscar Mayer hot dogs ([sigh] “wieners”) are super wonderful and you, the viewer, should run off and buy out the store right now!
 Yes, yes – this is a commercial, and this is what commercials are supposed to do.
 Thus, we have miniature martinet Sandra C. Smyth leading her marching society (of which she is leader, director, president, yadayada) down the street proclaiming their wish to become hot dogs because “everyone would be in love with me.”

 Down the street past this one kid …